pdj555/stock-sentiment-analysis/README.md

 python -m textblob.download_corpora
 ```

-Make sure you have an API key from NewsAPI, which you will insert into the `api_key` variable in the script.
+Make sure you have an API key from NewsAPI, which you will insert into the `api_key` variable in `main.py`.

 ## Usage